pandorabok/sandom-api/packages/address-book/CONTRIBUTING.md

-Contributing to Beefy's Address Book
+Contributing to Sami's Address Book
 =======

-We really appreciate and value contributions to the Beefy.Finance repositories.
+We really appreciate and value contributions to the Sami.Finance repositories.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Creating Pull Requests (PRs)